miwidot/twitchmod/README.md

 ### First Time Setup
 1. Launch TwitchMod
 2. Click **File > Connect to Twitch**
-3. Authenticate in browser (you'll be redirected to Twitch)
+3. A dialog shows you an **activation code** and opens twitch.tv/activate
+4. Enter the code on Twitch's website
-4. Grant permissions for all moderator scopes
+5. Grant permissions for all moderator scopes
-5. Return to TwitchMod - you're connected!
+6. Return to TwitchMod - you're connected!

+✨ **Super simple!** No localhost server, no port conflicts - just enter a code!

 ### Moderating Channels
 1. Your mod channels appear in the left panel under "Moderating"